vergiliu/vergiliu.github.io/_drafts/2018-04-04-autotools.md

     - users can then easily override them, e.g. `make prefix=/usr install`
 - remember that `make CC=gcc3` is not the same as `CC=gcc3 make` as the 1st case is overriding Makefile variables, whereas the 2nd is just declaring shell variables
     - "in general, it's better to set make variables on the make command line"

+Libtool
+- if interface is updated, 2 versions of same library (shared) can be installed in the same location
+- there are 3 possible forms for shared libraries references resolved by the linker
+    - Dynamic Linking at Load Time - users can override the shared libraries by exporting LD_PRELOAD, case in which, the symbols can be referenced from a different pre-loaded library which might overwrite/replace functionality in the wished library - e.g. malloc with logging for troubleshooting memory allocation issues
+    - Automatic Dynamic Linking at Load Time aka lazy-loading, where the process will stop if at the moment of using the library it cannot find its symbols
+    - Manual Dynamic Linking at RUntime - where the programmer takes care of opening (dlopen) and loading the symbols (dlsym) of a shared library, and possibly handling errors in case things go wrong
+- Libtool provides a shared library called ltdl - it provides an abstraction for manual dynamic linking between shared-library and non–shared-library platforms
+    - "Remember that calling a routine in a static library has the same effect as linking the object code for the called routine right into the calling program.
+The called routine ultimately becomes an integral part of the calling binary image"